nmfkc.ar.degree.cv selects the optimal lag order for an autoregressive model

 The lag order that minimizes the cross-validation objective function.

-Maximum recommended lag order, computed as \(10 \log_{10}(N)\) following the
+Maximum recommended lag order, computed as \(10 \log_{10}(N)\)

 Objective function values for each candidate lag order.